Our PhD program offers research experience and training in the full range of research topics covered by the API, including :

-Our Equity, Inclusion and Diversity Committee (EIDC) provides awareness, resources and advice on diversity-related topics.
+Our Equity, Diversity, and Inclusion Committee (EDIC) provides awareness, resources and advice on diversity-related topics.
 We also have a well defined system for creating awareness and prevention of undesirable behaviour, and various possible points of contact in case of possible issues.
 A downloadable pdf can be found at our Life at API page .

 And on a lighter note, our social committee works hard to ensure that our institute manages to relax as well.
 Whether it’s Friday borrels, our yearly outing, a game or movie night, or seasonal parties, we make sure that everyone feels at home.
 You can get a feel for the life of our institute on our Instagram account.